 Minimum Alternate Tax (MAT) paid in accordance with the tax laws, which gives future economic benefits in the form of adjustment to future income tax liability, is considered as an asset if there is convincing evidence that the Company will pay normal income tax.
-Accordingly, MAT is recognised as an asset in the Balance Sheet when it is probable that future converted to the Company.
+Accordingly, MAT is recognised as an asset in the Balance Sheet when it is probable that future economic benefit associated with it will flow to the Company.

-g) Government grants
+f) Government grants